State of the art Kupinga Hydro Power Station Opened

-Kupinga hydropower station was opened last week by Zimbabwe Finance & Economic Minister, Mr Patrick Chinamasa.
+Kupinga hydropower station was opened in September 2017 by Zimbabwe Finance & Economic Minister, Mr Patrick Chinamasa.
 The project, commissioned by Old Mutual with its partner Kupinga Renewable Energy has a capacity of 1.6MW, powered by a Gilkes Twin Jet Turgo turbine.

 The project is the 9th Turbine installed by Gilkes in Zimbabwe in the last 10 years, providing a total of 30MW of power.
 The project was an ideal fit for the Turgo Impulse turbine, designed by Gilkes in 1919 to operate at a higher speed and with a higher efficiency across a broad flow range.
 The Turgo is operational on silt laden water over long periods with minimum wear making it suitable for many of the projects in Zimbabwe.